DMSalesman/Mizar/README.md

     usage: mizar.py [-h] xml parts [guide]

     Assembles a MarkDown guide from a collection of MD files and one XML file.
-The guide will be located where the parts reside.
+The guide will be located where the parts reside, or at the chosen location.

     positional arguments:
-      xml         path to the xml file (single file) parts       path to the guide parts (directory) guide       name of the unified guide to be generated
+      xml         path to the xml file (single file) parts       path to the guide parts (directory) guide       name and/or full path of the unified guide to be generated

     optional arguments:
       -h, --help  show this help message and exit